-2018-2019 PRINCETON LECTURES IN FINANCE
+2019-2020 PRINCETON LECTURES IN FINANCE

-Each year, the Bendheim Center invites a leading figure in the field of finance to deliver a set of lectures at Princeton on a topic of major significance to researchers and professionals.
+Each year, the Bendheim Center invites a leading figure in the field of finance to deliver a set of lectures.
+This year due to COVID-19 our guest speaker, Amit Seru from Stanford University was postponed until 2020-2021.